mofokengpablo0/Consilidation_Project/Code Files/news_project/Readme.md

 **`SECRET_KEY` is not committed to this repository.** You must supply your own:

-1. Copy the example file:
+1. Copy the example file (if not already done):
    ```bash
    cp .env.example .env
    ```